-The fictional rock band, Miami’s False Gods, opens for Lynyrd Skynyrd at their Miami Hydroplane Course show, April 1975.
-They look for a real Southern rocker to lend credence to their support of the greatest Southern Rock band of the century.
+The fictional rock band, Miami’s False Gods, gets to open for Lynyrd Skynyrd at their Miami Hydroplane Course show, April 1975.
+They need a real Southern rocker to lend credence to their support of the greatest Southern Rock band of the century.
 Their manager invites Tom Petty, late of Mudcrutch, to play his battle song, ‘Born a Rebel.” to warm up the crowd to ‘fly high free bird yeah.’

 Jack and I arrive at Michael’s music studio just as Robby is lighting up with Dave and Jazz.
 Stu and Mike Jr are oblivious, but John knows what’s up.
 Still he follows Stu to the drum kit and guitar amps.
 I give him credit for choosing his own path.
 I know he’d like to return to the hazy daze of a stoned brain.
 He’s tuning up my old Mustang when I sit beside him, not saying a word.

 “You talk funny, half hillbilly, half Brooklyn.”